 COULD REQUIREMENTS BE EASED TO MAKE MORE EVs ELIGIBLE?

-That's not clear yet.
+It appears that may happen.
 Some U.S. allies are upset over North American manufacturing requirements that disqualify EVs made in Europe or South Korea.

 The requirements knock Hyundai and Kia out of the credits, at least in the short term.
 They plan to build new EV and battery plants in Georgia, but those won't open until 2025.
 European Union countries fear that the tax credits could make their automakers move factories to the U.S.